bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 === HTTP Requests & Responses <_http_requests_responses>
 We have just seen an advanced feature of HTTP responses supported by htmx, the `HX-Trigger` response header, but htmx supports quite a few more headers for both requests and responses.
-In chapter 4 we discussed the headers present in HTTP Requests.
+In Chapter 4 we discussed the headers present in HTTP Requests.
 Here are some of the more important headers you can use to change htmx behavior with HTTP responses: